International Features of the JDBC Driver

 For optimal performance with CHAR, VARCHAR or LONGVARCHAR type of non-Unicode parameters, set the sendStringParametersAsUnicode connection string property to "false" and use the non-national character methods.

 For date, time, and currencies, all formatting with localized data is performed at the Java language level using the Locale object; and the various formatting methods for Date, Calendar, and Number data types.
 In the rare case where the JDBC driver must pass along locale sensitive data in a localized format, the proper formatter is used with the default JVM locale.

-The JDBC Driver 3.0 supports all the collations supported by SQL Server 2000, SQL Server 2005, and the new collations or new versions of Windows collation names introduced in SQL Server 2008.
+In the JDBC Driver version 2.0, the driver supports all the collations supported by SQL Server 2000, SQL Server 2005, and the new collations or new versions of Windows collation names introduced in SQL Server 2008.